Virginia Court Records

 - Statute number relevant to the case

-What Cases Are Heard By Virginia Juvenile Court?
+What Cases Are Heard By the Virginia Juvenile Court?

 Some common cases heard in Virginia Juvenile and Domestic Courts are: